FDio/csit/docs/report/vpp_performance_tests/documentation/mlr_search.rst

 .. image:: MDR_10_2.svg
 .. image:: MDR_10_3.svg

-The next graph is for MDR with 60 second final trial duration, to showcase the final phase takes the most of the overall search time.
+The next graph is for MLRsearch with 60 second final trial duration, to showcase the final phase takes the most of the overall search time.
 The scaling of the horizontal axis is different.